 By 1963, manufacturing employment had climbed to 54,700, as new companies were being formed in the state; new industry was coming to Utah, and older, established Utah firms were expanding and modernizing facilities.

-On May 5, 1961, Mercury Astronaut Alan B. Shepard, Jr., blasts off in his Freedom 7 capsule atop a Mercury-Redstone rocket.
-His 15-minute sub-orbital flight makes him the first American in space.
+On May 5, 1961, Mercury Astronaut Alan B. Shepard, Jr., blasted off in his Freedom 7 capsule atop a Mercury-Redstone rocket.
+His 15-minute suborbital flight made him the first American in space.

-Fast forward to today, the manufacturers of the Beehive State make up the largest industry, totaling nearly $23 Billion of annual GSP.
+Fast forwarding to today, the manufacturers of the Beehive State make up the largest industry in Utah, totaling nearly $23 billion of annual gross state product.
 They employ around 115,000 individuals and create an additional 300,000 related jobs in the state.
 Manufacturers have always been united, fighting through the perilous times of this country’s history, and always coming out on top.
 The success of today is due to those, who for over a century, have established an environment in this state that is pro-business, pro-manufacturing, and Utah proud.

 A New Commonwealth Economy